Nonlinear PDEs with modulated dispersion I: Nonlinear Schr\"odinger equations: Controlled paths approach

 Controlled paths are functions which ``looks like" some given reference object.
 In the case of eq.~\eqref{eq:mild} it looks quite clear that the solution should have the form $\varphi_t = U^w_t \psi_t$ for $\psi_t$ another continuous path in $V$ such that $\varphi_0 = \psi_0$.
 If we stipulate that $\psi$ has a nice time behaviour then $\varphi$ is somehow "following" the flow of a free solution of the linear equation, modulo a time-dependent slowly varying modulation.
 The space of controlled paths $\mathcal{D}^w$ (to be defined below) in which we will set up the equation will then be given by functions $\varphi$ such that an H\"older condition holds for $\psi_t = (U^w_{t})^{-1}\varphi_t$.
 Note that this space depends on the modulation and that different driving functions $w$ and $w'$ would give rise a priory to different spaces $\mathcal{D}^w$ and $\mathcal{D}^{w'}$ of controlled functions.
 This difference is somehow crucial and make the spaces of controlled paths to be more effective in the analysis of the non-linearities.
 Let us try to explain why.
 Assume that $\varphi$ is the simplest path controlled by $w$, that is the solution of the free evolution $\varphi_t = U_t^w \phi$ for some fixed $\phi\in V$ (i.e. not depending on time).
 In this case the non-linear term in eq.~\eqref{eq:mild} takes the form

-where $X_t : V\to V$ is the time-inhomogeneous map given by
+where $X:\RR_+ \times V\to V$ is the time-inhomogeneous map given by

-We will show that, in the specific settings we will consider, it is possible to actually prove the following regularity requirement: \begin{hypothesis} The map $X_{s t}=X_t - X_s$ is almost surely a locally \emph{Lipshitz} map on $V$ satisfying the H\"older estimate
+We will show that, in the specific settings we will consider, it is possible to actually prove the following regularity requirement: \begin{hypothesis} The map $X$ belongs to $C^\gamma([0,T];\mathrm{Lip}_M(V))$ for some $\gamma > 1/2$ and $M\ge 0$. \end{hypothesis}